vacp2p/nescience-testnet/README.md

 ### The commands

 The wallet provides several commands to interact with the node and query state.
-To see the full list, run:
+To see the full list, run `wallet help`:

 ```bash
 Commands: